RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

-As human $\mu$D is highly variable across different subjects, and we seek robustness to different environment conditions and noise, we employ deep learning to classify the $\mu$D signatures.
-Referring to a single subject, the $\mu$D spectrum $\boldsymbol{\Upsilon}_t$ is represented as an image and processed by a \ac{cnn} architecture.
-As the subjects are continuously tracked over time, we adopt a sliding window approach, selecting $\mu$D spectrograms with $T$ $\mu$D spectrum samples for each window (matrix $\boldsymbol{\Upsilon}_t$).
+As human \ac{md} is highly variable across different subjects, and we seek robustness to different environment conditions and noise, we employ deep learning to classify the \ac{md} signatures.
+Referring to a single subject, the \ac{md} spectrum $\boldsymbol{\Upsilon}_n$ is represented as an image and processed by two separate \acp{cnn} for \ac{har} and person identification, respectively.
+The two classifiers share the same architecture, as shown in \fig{fig:dl-diagram}, but are trained separately and have different weights as they perform different tasks.
+As the subjects are continuously tracked over time, we adopt a sliding window approach, selecting \ac{md} spectrograms with $N_{\mu{\rm D}}$ \ac{md} spectrum samples for each window (matrix $\boldsymbol{\Upsilon}_n$).
 Subsequent windows partially overlap to increase the reactiveness of RAPID in obtaining predictions.
-The \ac{cnn} is trained to extract features from the $\mu$D spectrograms and to classify them by learning a function $\mathcal{F}(\cdot)$ that maps a $\mu$D window, $\boldsymbol{\Upsilon}_t$, of size $N_{D} \times T$, onto a vector $\boldsymbol{c}_t$ containing the class probabilities, i.e., $\boldsymbol{c}_t = \mathcal{F}(\boldsymbol{\Upsilon}_t)$.
-The same network architecture, that is detailed in the following, is used for both activity recognition and person identification.
+Both \acp{cnn} are trained to extract features from the \ac{md} spectrograms and to classify the activity performed by or identity of the person, by learning a function $\mathcal{F}(\cdot)$ that maps a \ac{md} window, $\boldsymbol{\Upsilon}_n$, of size $N_{D} \times N_{\mu{\rm D}}$, onto a vector $\mathbf{c}_n$ containing the \ac{har} (identification) class probabilities, i.e., $\mathbf{c}_n = \mathcal{F}(\boldsymbol{\Upsilon}_n)$.
+The dimension of the final probability vector $\mathbf{c}_n$ is different in case of \ac{har} or identification depending on the dimension of the classification problem.
+The second \ac{cnn}, used for person identification, is only trained on walking spectrograms, as human gait is well known to be a soft biometric identifier \cite{nambiar2019gait}.
+Hence, during the system operation, the identification classifier is only applied on the input \ac{md} spectrogram when the activity is classified as ``walking'' by the \ac{har} classifier, see \fig{fig:dl-diagram}.